antonetteortiz/airistasdlc/README.md

     - Defects are logged, tickets are issued and retested once fixed.
     - Bug logging and retest goes on until the updated software goes live.

+# Deployment
+    - The developed code is released and given to customer.
+    - Any issues in the production enviornment are resolved by the development team which come under maintenance.